MaastrichtU-IDS/dsri-documentation/docs/openshift-load-data.md

 > If this solution doesn't work due to the files size, try one of the solutions below.

+## In RStudio

+Use the Upload file button in the RStudio web UI to upload files from your computer to the RStudio workspace.

+> If this solution doesn't work due to the files size, try one of the solutions below.

 ## Copy files

 Copy a file, or directory, from your local filesystem to an OpenShift pod.